 - Grid Resolution: If you want to change the resolution of the digital elevation model, you can check the Change to box and enter the value into the textbox. - Re-Projection to UTM Zone: Check this box and enter the UTM zone and choose the northern or southern hemisphere to reproject the data. - Grid Mesh Section: Select one of the predefined sections or enter the min/max indices for the X and Y values to import only part of the original data. - Custom Projection: Select this option to reproject the data to a custom projection.

 Click on Import Raster File to start the conversion process.
-GDAL creates an ESRI ASCII file (.asc) which will automatically be imported by planlauf/TERRAIN.
+GDAL creates a binary ESRI BIL file (.bil) which will automatically be imported by planlauf/TERRAIN.